openaps/docs/docs/docs/Build Your Rig/step-2-wifi-dependencies.md

     wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf
 ```

-Press Esc and then type ':wq' and press Enter to write the file and quit
+Press Esc and then type ':wq' and press Enter to write (save) the file and quit.

 `vi /etc/wpa_supplicant/wpa_supplicant.conf`